linhmieu1/UBports-gta7litewifi/README.md

 fastboot reboot
 ```

-# YAYS, you just install Ubuntu touch on this tablet (debug yourself for boot and if you sucess to boot, please pull request that project to this repo)
+# YAYS, you just install Ubuntu touch on this tablet (While the device is completing its port and flashing can be done, it is still in a very early stage of development.)
+(debug yourself for boot and if you sucess to boot, please pull request that project to this repo)

 ![SSH work](./refs/SSHwork.jpg)

+command to get ssh (init shell)
 ```bash
 while true; do
     INTERFACE=$(ip -br link show | grep -E 'enp|usb' | awk '{print $1}' | head -n 1)